naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: Seriously, brother?

-Kranion: Ah shut up bro!
+Kranion Angry: Ah shut up bro!
 You try taking the little runt on- (gets blown away by the bazooka and gets sent away from being out of the road's boundary)

 Eris Shocked: Huh?
 Didn't know you had that in you, Nadine.

-Nadine: Ah... heh um, my mom taught me a lot of self defense...!
+Nadine Glad: Ah... heh um, my mom taught me a lot of self defense...!

 Eris Annoyed: I see.